Microsoft Software Asset Management (SAM)

 SAM practices must adapt as organizations transition to cloud services to cover new licensing models and hybrid scenarios.

-Microsoftโs portfolio spans on-premises software, cloud subscriptions (SaaS like Microsoft 365, PaaS like Azure SQL, etc.), and hybrid use cases.
+Microsoft’s portfolio spans on-premises software, cloud subscriptions (SaaS, such as Microsoft 365, and PaaS, like Azure SQL), and hybrid use cases.

 A successful SAM program guides the organization through these transitions in a cost-effective and compliant manner:

-- Hybrid Rights and Dual Use: Microsoft often provides dual-use rights or hybrid use benefits to facilitate cloud migration.
+- Hybrid Rights and Dual Use: Microsoft often provides dual-use rights or hybrid-use benefits to facilitate cloud migration and enable seamless integration.
 For certain products, you can use both an on-premises license and a cloud service equivalent for some time.
-For instance, customers with software assurance on Windows or SQL servers can use the Azure Hybrid Benefit to run instances in Azure without paying for a new license (you only pay for the base cloud computing).
+For instance, customers with software assurance on Windows or SQL servers can utilize the Azure Hybrid Benefit to run instances in Azure without incurring additional licensing costs (you only pay for the base cloud computing).
 Similarly, an organization with Office 365 (Microsoft 365) licenses has rights to the corresponding on-premises server software for hybrid deployment (like running an Exchange hybrid server to assist migration).
-SAM professionals should plan migrations to take full advantage of these rights: you might run on-prem and cloud in parallel during a transition, but you can do so legally without double licensing if you follow Microsoftโs provided entitlements.
-Always check the latest Product Terms for specifics (e.g. the allowance for hybrid Exchange servers or SharePoint servers when you have equivalent online licenses).
-This ensures you donโt pay twice during migrations and remain compliant while operating in both environments.
+SAM professionals should plan migrations to take full advantage of these rights.
+You may run on-premises and cloud in parallel during a transition, but you can do so legally without double licensing if you follow Microsoft’s provided entitlements.
+Always check the latest Product Terms for specifics (e.g., the allowance for hybrid Exchange servers or SharePoint servers when you have equivalent online licenses).
+This ensures you don’t pay twice during migrations and remain compliant while operating in both environments.

 - Plan License Retirement and Conversion: A critical SAM task during cloud transition is retiring legacy licenses appropriately.
-As you shift users to cloud subscriptions, decide what to do with their old licenses.
-If they were on an EA with, say, Office Pro Plus licenses and now those users are on Microsoft 365, you might be able to reduce your next true-up count or negotiate a credit for the remaining term.
-For server workloads moving to Azure, if youโre using your existing licenses in the cloud (via Hybrid Benefit), ensure you remove or repurpose those workloads’ on-prem deployments.
-Itโs easy to accidentally leave an old VM running on-prem while its workload is now in Azure, leading to a state of being improperly licensed (since a license can typically only cover one active use at a time).
-Have a decommission plan tied to your cloud migration plan: for each step to the cloud, a corresponding step to retire or reassign the on-prem license.
-If the license canโt be reused, consider reallocating it to other needs in the organization or even selling it back if your agreements allow (most Microsoft licenses are not easily transferable, but some markets or agreements permit certain transfers).
+As you transition users to cloud subscriptions, determine what to do with their existing licenses.
+If they were on an EA with, say, Office Pro Plus licenses, and now those users are on Microsoft 365, you might be able to reduce your next true-up count or negotiate a credit for the remaining term.
+For server workloads migrating to Azure, if you’re using your existing licenses in the cloud (via Hybrid Benefit), ensure you remove or repurpose the on-premises deployments of those workloads.
+It’s easy to accidentally leave an old VM running on-prem while its workload is now in Azure, leading to a state of being improperly licensed (since a license can typically only cover one active use at a time).
+Have a decommissioning plan tied to your cloud migration plan: for each step to the cloud, a corresponding step is to retire or reassign the on-prem license.
+If the license can’t be reused, consider reallocating it to other needs within the organization or even selling it back if your agreements permit (most Microsoft licenses are not easily transferable, but some markets or agreements allow for certain transfers).

 - Optimize Cloud Subscription Usage: Treat cloud expenses with the same rigor as on-prem licenses.
-Azure and other cloud services operate on a pay-as-you-go model that can spiral out of control without oversight.
+Azure and other cloud services operate on a pay-as-you-go model, which can spiral out of control without proper oversight.
 Collaborate with cloud governance or FinOps teams to put guardrails on cloud spending.
 This might include setting budgets or alerts for Azure consumption, using Azure Reserved Instances or Savings Plans for predictable workloads (to get lower rates), and regularly reviewing resource utilization.
-From a licensing perspective, ensure that any โbring-your-own-licenseโ usage in the cloud is properly accounted for โ e.g., if you claim 100 cores of SQL Server are covered by your existing licenses via Azure Hybrid Benefit, you must have those 100 cores of SQL with active SA not being used elsewhere.
-Keep documentation of these mappings in case Microsoft ever inquires about your Hybrid Benefit usage (they can audit that too).
-Watch for feature creep for SaaS, such as Office 365, where Microsoft constantly adds new services and trials.
-Itโs easy to accidentally start using a feature (like Azure AD Premium P2 or Power BI Pro) not included in your current plan, which could lead to compliance issues or surprise costs.
+From a licensing perspective, ensure that any “bring-your-own-license” usage in the cloud is properly accounted for – e.g. if you claim 100 cores of SQL Server are covered by your existing licenses via Azure Hybrid Benefit, you must have those 100 cores of SQL with active SA not being used elsewhere.
+Keep documentation of these mappings in case Microsoft ever inquires about your Hybrid Benefit usage (they can audit that, too).
+Watch for feature creep in SaaS solutions, such as Office 365, where Microsoft continually adds new services and trials.
+It’s easy to accidentally start using a feature (such as Azure AD Premium P2 or Power BI Pro) not included in your current plan, which could lead to compliance issues or unexpected costs.
 SAM can coordinate with IT to either license those new uses properly or disable them if not needed.

-- Address Specialized Cloud Scenarios: Some organizations, especially in the public sector or regulated industries, might adopt Microsoftโs special cloud environments (such as Microsoft 365 Government G3/G5, Azure Government, or on-premises Azure Stack for private cloud).
+- Address Specialized Cloud Scenarios: Some organizations, especially in the public sector or regulated industries, might adopt Microsoft’s special cloud environments (such as Microsoft 365 Government G3/G5, Azure Government, or on-premises Azure Stack for private cloud).
 These often have unique licensing arrangements or contract vehicles.
-SAM professionals should be involved in such decisions early to ensure understanding of differences.
-For example, Government Community Cloud licenses cannot be intermixed with commercial licenses freely, and if an agency transitions to GCC, the SAM team must track those licenses separately.
-Likewise, using Azure Stack (Azure in your datacenter) might still require normal Windows/SQL licensing on the hardware.
+SAM professionals should be involved in such decisions early to ensure an understanding of differences.
+For example, Government Community Cloud licenses cannot be freely intermixed with commercial licenses, and if an agency transitions to GCC, the SAM team must track those licenses separately.
+Likewise, using Azure Stack (Azure in your data center) might still require normal Windows/SQL licensing on the hardware.
 Always validate how new cloud architectures impact your licensing.

 - Keep an Eye on Compliance During Transition: Transitions are periods of high risk for compliance gaps.
 The rush to deploy a new cloud service can lead to lapses in SAM oversight.
-Itโs wise to run parallel SAM checks during major projects: as each batch of users moves to Office 365, confirm their old software is removed or falls under allowed use rights; as each workload moves to Azure, update your license inventory to reflect licenses now in use for cloud and not available for on-prem.
+It’s wise to run parallel SAM checks during major projects: as each batch of users moves to Office 365, confirm their old software is removed or falls under allowed use rights; as each workload moves to Azure, update your license inventory to reflect licenses now in use for cloud and not available for on-prem.
 Consider running a mini-audit after a big migration to validate everything.
-SAM should be embedded in the cloud migration project plan, not an afterthought.
-This ensures the shiny new cloud environment doesnโt create licensing troubles.
+SAM should be embedded in the cloud migration project plan, rather than being an afterthought.
+This ensures the shiny new cloud environment doesn’t create licensing troubles.

-Because they knew their Microsoft 365 E3 licenses included hybrid use rights, they obtained a free hybrid server license key from Microsoft to cover that interim Exchange server, staying compliant without buying a new Exchange license.
+Because they knew their Microsoft 365 E3 licenses included hybrid use rights, they obtained a free hybrid server license key from Microsoft to cover the interim Exchange server, thereby staying compliant without purchasing a new Exchange license.

-After the project, the SAM team performed a sweep: They made sure no old Exchange or SharePoint servers were unintentionally still running unlicensed, and they adjusted their next Microsoft true-up to remove no longer needed on-prem licenses.
+After the project, the SAM team performed a sweep: They ensured that no old Exchange or SharePoint servers were unintentionally still running unlicensed, and they adjusted their next Microsoft true-up to remove licenses that were no longer needed on-premises.

-Thanks to this governance, the organizationโs transition to the cloud did not trigger any compliance issues or redundant spending, and they documented savings of approximately 30% on infrastructure licensing costs through effective use of hybrid rights.
+Thanks to this governance, the organization’s transition to the cloud did not trigger any compliance issues or redundant spending, and they documented savings of approximately 30% on infrastructure licensing costs through the effective use of hybrid rights.

 - Evolve SAM Processes for the Cloud Era: In a fully cloud-based model, SAM responsibilities extend into subscription management, cloud cost management (FinOps), and vendor management for online services.
 Ensure your SAM toolset and processes evolve accordingly.
-You may need new tools or scripts to get accurate usage data from cloud dashboards, and youโll work more closely with finance to reconcile monthly cloud bills.
-Additionally, keep an eye on Microsoftโs cloud contract terms โ for example, understand your rights around true-down (reducing license counts) if you have enterprise subscriptions, or the implications of multi-year SaaS agreements.
-By modernizing SAM for the cloud, you maintain control and avoid the common pitfalls of cloud sprawl and surprise costs that can come with the convenience of on-demand IT.
+You may need new tools or scripts to get accurate usage data from cloud dashboards, and you’ll work more closely with finance to reconcile monthly cloud bills.
+Additionally, keep an eye on Microsoft’s cloud contract terms – for example, understand your rights around true-down (reducing license counts) if you have enterprise subscriptions or the implications of multi-year SaaS agreements.
+By modernizing SAM for the cloud, you maintain control and avoid the common pitfalls of cloud sprawl and unexpected costs that can accompany the convenience of on-demand IT.

 Usage Tracking and License Analytics